Grant Wahl: Career

 In October 2009, while covering the fourth round of 2010 FIFA World Cup qualification, Wahl was robbed of his phone and wallet at gunpoint in broad daylight in Tegucigalpa, Honduras; earlier in the day, he had interviewed interim Honduran president Roberto Micheletti, who later apologized to Wahl over the incident.

 In February 2011, Wahl announced a possible bid to become President of FIFA in the upcoming election to unseat incumbent Sepp Blatter.
 He pulled out before the official deadline, however, after failing to earn an endorsement from a football association (at least one was required).
 As a result of Wahl's bid, FIFA amended its presidential nomination process to require the endorsement of at least five associations.
 Wahl joined FOX Sports in October 2012 after having participated in the network's coverage of the UEFA Euro 2012 tournament earlier that year.

 In 2013, Sports Illustrated launched their soccer section, named "Planet Fútbol", with Wahl at the helm.
 He published his second book, Masters of Modern Soccer, in 2018; it featured interviews with top players and evaluations of their playing styles.
 On April 10, 2020, he was fired from Sports Illustrated after criticizing James Heckman, CEO of the magazine's publisher Maven, for his handling of pay cuts during the coronavirus pandemic.
 In response, Heckman criticized both Wahl's work and not wanting to volunteer for a permanent pay cut.
 He went on to join CBS Sports on October 5, 2021, where he became an analyst for its coverage of CONCACAF soccer matches, as well as an editorial consultant for soccer documentaries to air on Paramount+.

-Wahl established his own independent newsletter on Substack, named Fútbol with Grant Wahl for his existing podcast, in August 2021.
+Wahl established his own independent newsletter, named Fútbol with Grant Wahl for his existing podcast, in August 2021.
 He also released a podcast series on the career of Freddy Adu in 2020 that was distributed by Blue Wire Media.
+Wahl was a producer on the 2022 documentary series Good Rivals, where he was also interviewed about the Mexico–United States soccer rivalry.

 While following the United States to the 2022 FIFA World Cup, Wahl became caught up in a crackdown in Qatar on items that featured a rainbow in support of the LGBT community.
-Wahl was detained for about 25 minutes outside a stadium over the rainbow patterned T-shirt he was wearing, while a reporter for The New York Times who was with him was also detained briefly by Qatari officials.
-His last entry, published on December 8 and titled "They just don't care", criticized leaders of Qatar for their apathy towards the death of migrant laborers at construction sites in the country.
+Wahl was detained for about 25 minutes outside a stadium over the rainbow patterned T-shirt he was wearing, while a reporter for The New York Times, who was with him, was also detained briefly by Qatari officials.
+His last entry, published on December 8 and titled "They just don't care", criticized leaders of Qatar for their apathy towards the death of migrant laborers at construction sites in the country and the absence of LGBT rights in the country.